Pineapple Casserole is a classic southern side dish especially at Easter. Pineapple, crackers and cheese combine to make the tastiest side to ham!

 Instructions

 - Preheat oven to 350F degrees.
-Spray an 8x8-inch baking dish with nonstick cooking spray.
+Spray an 8×8-inch baking dish with nonstick cooking spray.

-- In a medium pot over medium heat, whisk together water, sugar, 3 tbsp. pineapple gelatin mix, and 3 Tablespoons corn starch until thoroughly combined and you get all the lumps out.
+- In a medium pot over medium heat, whisk together 1 cup water, 1 cup sugar, 3 Tablespoons pineapple Jell-O and 3 Tablespoons corn starch until thoroughly combined and you get all the lumps out.

 - Turn heat up to high and let mixture to come to a boil and thicken.
 Continue to whisk.
 Once thickened, take off heat.

-- Drain pineapple chunks thoroughly, setting aside ½ cup of the juice.
-Add drained pineapple chunks to pot and stir.
+- Drain 20 ounce can pineapple tidbits or chunks (in 100% juice) thoroughly, setting aside 1/2 cup of the juice.
+Add drained pineapple to pot and stir.

-- Add crushed crackers, melted butter and ½ cup reserved pineapple juice into a medium bowl and stir until combined.
+- Add crushed crackers, 1/2 stick salted butter (1/4 cup), melted and 1/2 cup reserved pineapple juice into a medium bowl and stir until combined.

-- Add shredded cheese to cooled pineapple mixture in pan then pour into baking dish.
+- Add 1 cup finely shredded sharp cheddar cheese to cooled pineapple mixture in pan.

 - Spread Ritz cracker topping over pineapple mixture.